jgowler/Proxmox-CloudInit-Terraform-Project/Proxmox-files/README.md

 1. Create a user account in Proxmox for Terraform to use.
 2. Create an API Token with the specific permissions to connect to Proxmox.
+3. Create a custom role in Proxmox for the API Token.
+4. Assign the role to the API Token.

 ---